 Governors Island National Monument is currently open on Saturdays and Sundays from 10am until 5pm.
 There are no formal tours scheduled at this time but staff will be on hand to provide information and answer questions

 Please consult the ferry schedules for access to and from Governors Island.

 The island is busiest in July and August, coinciding with summer vacation.
 The island is busiest on Thursdays, Fridays, Saturdays, and Sundays.

-There is no charge to visit the island or the national monument.
+There is no charge to visit the national monument.